develephant/coronium-core-docs/docs-src/docs/ssl.md

 ### Amazon

-When you first install SkyTable, make sure to add port 443 to your security group settings.
+When you first install Coronium Core, make sure to add port 443 and 10001 to your security group settings.
 You can then use the [Route 53](https://console.aws.amazon.com/route53/home) service for your DNS.
 There are ample guides to assist you.

 Once set up, proceed to the [Let's Encrypt](#lets-encrypt) section below.